RenanBentes/RenanBentes/README.md

 </a>
 <br>
 <b>PL-300: Microsoft Power BI Data Analyst Associate</b>
-<span>Certification that validates skills in data preparation, modeling, visualization, and analysis using Power BI to support business decision-making.</span>
+<span>Certification that validates skills in data preparation, modeling, visualization, and analysis using Power BI.</span>
 </p>

 ### Languages Used in My Repositories